HealingTeddi Round 2 Begins

 OK, the good news?
-Thankfully, the recurrence was believed to be localised to the lower left part of her pelvis, on the remaining portion of her left ovary.
+Thankfully, the recurrence was believed to be localised.
 There was no evidence of it showing up anywhere else, and the operation was expected to be 'non-invasive' this time around.
 That was a big relief, because that meant it wasn't nearly as bad as it had been last time.
 And last time, it wasn't just bad.
 It was BAD, with a capital B... hell, with all the capital letters!

-For those of you who missed episode 1 of this shit show - Teddi previously had a peritonectomy to treat this disease, a condition known as 'pseudomyxoma peritonei'.
-A nasty cancer where your appendix grows a primary tumour and ruptures, seeding small mucinous tumour cells around your peritoneal cavity, which then grow into big nasty tumours all over the place.
+For those of you who missed season 1 - Teddi previously had a peritonectomy to treat this disease, a condition known as 'pseudomyxoma peritonei'.
+A strange cancer where your appendix grows a primary tumour and ruptures, seeding small mucinous tumour cells around your peritoneal cavity, which then grow into big nasty tumours all over the place.

 Following this operation, she was in the hospital for five weeks, with follow up chemotherapy and the inability to eat or drink for four week straight.